andydlindsay/react-chrome-extension/README.md

 * Remove content and/or background scripts if not needed.

 ### Scripts
-* `start`: Run webpack in watch mode and rebuild the app when files are saved.
+* `start`: Run webpack in watch mode using the development configuration.
+Rebuilds the app when files are saved.
 Note: some changes will require the extension to be reloaded in Chrome.
-* `build`: Build the project to the `dist` directory.
+* `build`: Build the project to the `dist` directory using the production configuration.

 ### Customizing the Extension
 * Add static assets (images, icons, etc) to `src/static`